 If the trust itself qualifies as a public charity, donations to the trust may be deductible to an individual taxpayer or corporate donor.
 Charitable trusts may be set up during a donor's life or as a part of a trust or will at death.

-Making a devise or bequest in your will to a trustee of a trust funds the trust.
+Making a devise or bequest in your will to the trustee of your trust funds the trust.
 The trust must be identified in your will and must exist as a written document.
-Upon your death, the will distributes your assets, or some part of your assets, into the trust to be held, managed, and distributed by the appointed trustee according to your instructions.
+Upon your death, the will distributes some or all of your assets into the trust to be held, managed, and distributed by the appointed trustee according to your instructions.

-A court probate proceeding must be started to fund a testamentary trust.
+A probate proceeding is necessary to fund a testamentary trust.
 Once a personal representative is appointed in a probate case, that person has the power and duty to follow the terms of the testamentary trust and transfer the designated assets into the trust.